ScarletKnight310/Media-Randomizer/README.md

 # Media-Randomizer
- A simple program, select an entertainment type (Manga, Anime, Games, Movies, etc.) then run the program.
-Should output a random title of the selected group.
+A program where you can select an entertainment type (Manga, Anime, Games, Movies, etc.) run the program, then receive information on a random title in the specified entertainment type.
 (WIP)